magneticio/vamp.io/content/documentation/tutorials/automate-a-canary-release.md

 This tutorial has been tested on Vamp hello world v0.9.4 running on Docker Toolbox.
 {{< /note >}}

-If you are running Vamp hello world v0.9.4 in Docker for Mac, you will need to install Docker Toolbox and run Vamp from the Docker Quickstart Terminal instead ([docker.com - install Docker Toolbox](https://www.docker.com/products/docker-toolbox)).
+If you are running Vamp hello world v0.9.4 together with Docker for Mac, you will need to install Docker Toolbox and run Vamp from the Docker Quickstart Terminal instead ([docker.com - install Docker Toolbox](https://www.docker.com/products/docker-toolbox)).
 A typical run command on Mac OS X with Docker Toolbox would be:

    ```